bfredl/Neovim.jl/README.md

 ```

 After writing your Julia script, you should call `:UpdateRemotePlugins` to
-register these functions, and make them callable from Vimscript and Lua.
+register these functions and make them callable from Vimscript and Lua.